Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 ### Responsibility for protection

-A call to a crypto service to perform a crypto operation involes the following components:
+A call to a crypto service to perform a crypto operation involves the following components:

 1. The remote procedure call framework provided by the operating system.
 2. The code of the crypto service.